Alfresco/docs-alfresco/content-services/6.0/admin/auth-sync.md

 ##### Apply ldap-ad example

-This example demonstrates how you can further delegate authentication responsibility to Active Directory, without the automatic sign-on capabilities that are available to internal users.
+This example demonstrates how you can further delegate authentication responsibility to Active Directory, without the automatic sign-on and CIFS browsing capabilities that are available to internal users.

 1. Restart the server.